 It was also eye-pleasing to see high speeds even for 4K streaming.
 This is what the dedicated Netflix speed test showed after we connected to the Japan server:

 Netflix does everything in its power to detect users who try to access their servers with VPN IP addresses.
 While most VPN providers are trying hard to be one step ahead, many fail in this race against Netflix.

 Of course, streaming is not exclusively a Netflix thing.
 Although 30% of VPN users target Netflix shows, there are several other popular media centers too.
 Hotspot Shield VPN does a good job, for example, of streaming BBC iPlayer content.

 Hotspot Shield for Torrenting

-It’s also important to mention that this service also gives you protection against malware (including the free VPN option), suspicious third-party ads, and phishing.
-But, if you are concerned about the connection logs AnchorFree may or may not keep, you should try a more trustworthy service.
+It’s also important to mention that this service also gives you protection against malware (both the free and paid plans), suspicious third-party ads, and phishing.
+But, if you are concerned about the connection logs AnchorFree may or may not be keeping, you should try a more trustworthy service.

 Live chat support

-When writing this Hotspot Shield review, we actually had to use the Hotspot live chat support to figure out about several issues, such as how to use the free VPN or how to use this VPN for torrenting.
-We found the support friendly and helpful as well as quite fast.
+When writing this Hotspot Shield review, we actually had to use the Hotspot live chat support to figure out several issues, such as how to use the free VPN or how to use this VPN for torrenting.
+We found the support not only friendly and helpful, but also quite fast.
 Of course, a few of the replies were templates, but, on the whole, we were satisfied with the answers.